jmgilman/templates-base/README.md

 provided by the development shell are locked, allowing reproducible environments for contributors.

-The development shell uses [Nixago] for automatically creating various dotfiles in the root of the repository.
-In particular, this base template ships with support for:

-- Using [Conform] for validating commits adhere to [Conventional Commits][cc]
-- Using [Lefthook] for running pre-commit hooks
-- Using [treefmt] for formatting files

-Formatting and commit validation will automatically be ran as a pre-commit hook.

 ## Earthly

 An [Earthly] `Earthfile` is provided for building container images and providing